Veteran's Hospitals

 My Laws

-This section slightly updated April 9, 2024.
+The National section slightly updated November 21, 2024.

 EDUCATION PROPOSALS

 Our nation's forefathers read the Bible, but life has changed since then, and maintaining scripture as the goal to all potentially literate citizens would be illogical, for a lot of reasons.
 However, an introductory course on the first five major world religions, and others after, should be introduced into the nation's high schools, as an economic duty.
 If an anticipatory Congressional committee fails to bring agreement, then each state needs to implement their own mandates, and reverse the educational slide the U.S. is experiencing.
-The adoption of this measure answers a financial necessity.

 Here's a fast aliphatic sketch on how to present the subject: